-- Cafe and Shop will remain closed for the time being.
+- Cafe will remain closed for the time being.

 - Coat check is temporarily closed, and the maximum bag size allowed in Museum galleries is 11"x14" (28 x 33.5 cm).
 No large bags or luggage can be allowed.
 Please plan accordingly.
 Stroller parking will be available.

 - Download a Museum map showing open areas to help plan your visit.

 Other Museum measures to keep us all safe:

 - All Museum staff will be required to wear masks and have been trained to minimize contact.